Jurassic Park video games: Jurassic Park: Classic Games Collection

 The collection introduces gameplay improvements, such as save states, in-game maps, and a rewind option.
 The collection was released for Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox Series X/S, and received a digital release on November 22, 2023.
-Limited Run Games will also re-issue the individual games on cartridges to be played on the original consoles.
+Limited Run Games also re-issued the individual games on cartridges to be played on the original consoles.
+The collection was later delisted from sale on March 31, 2026.

 Several critics rated the collection 3 stars out of 5, offering praise for the gameplay improvements.
 However, Benjamin Jakobs of Eurogamer felt there should have been more new features and improvements.
 The game lineup received some criticism.
 Chris Jackson of Starburst noted the absence of obscure games that "might have made for a more interesting and varied collection".
 He further wrote that while the included games had not aged well, the collection would appeal to those who grew up with them.
 PJ O'Reilly of Nintendo Life rated it 6 out of 10 and praised the improvements as well, but also criticized the lineup, writing that the collection "sticks resolutely with older games that haven't aged particularly well, failing to show off any of the variety or inherent goofiness in some of the many different titles that these movies have produced over the decades."

 Jurassic Park: Survival

 Jurassic Park: Survival is an upcoming action-adventure game from developer and publisher Saber Interactive.
-Announced in December 2023, it will release for the PlayStation 5, Microsoft Windows, and Xbox Series X/S. It is unrelated to the canceled 2001 game also known as Jurassic Park: Survival.
+Announced in December 2023, it will release for the PlayStation 5, Microsoft Windows, and Xbox Series X/S.

 The game is set one day after the events of the first Jurassic Park film, and will include locations and dinosaurs featured in the film, as well as new ones.
 The development team worked with Amblin Entertainment and closely examined the film as well as production materials, such as props and on-set photographs.
 The player assumes the role of Maya Joshi, a young InGen scientist who was left behind on Isla Nublar.
 The game is played from a first-person perspective and the player must explore the island while avoiding its numerous dinosaurs, who exhibit distinct and adaptive behavior.
 The player can outsmart the dinosaurs, with stealth emphasized over combat.
 Payal Mistry provides the voice of Joshi and also did motion capture for the role.